drumboy02/odin-sign-up-form/README.md

 TOP Project: Sign-up Form Intermediate HTML and CSS Course

-This project will be a Sign-up Form for an imaginary service.
+This project is a Sign-up Form for an imaginary service.

-The goal will be to create the form shown in the example sign-up-form.png.
-This will present the skills developed so far from the Intermediate HTML and CSS Course.
+The goal was to create the form shown in the example sign-up-form.png and present skills developed so far from The Odin Project Intermediate HTML and CSS Course.

 Photo by [Halie West](https://unsplash.com/@haliewestphoto) on Unsplash